The Last Kids on Earth (TV series)

-The Last Kids on Earth is a children's animation streaming television series, based on the book series of the same name by Max Brallier, that premiered on Netflix on September 17, 2019 with a one-hour first season.
+The Last Kids on Earth is a children's animated television series, based on the book series of the same name by Max Brallier, that premiered on Netflix on September 17, 2019, with an hour-long special.
 A ten-episode second season, or "Book 2", titled The Last Kids on Earth and the Zombie Parade, premiered on April 17, 2020.
-The third season also known as "Book 3", was released on October 16, 2020.
+The third and final season, also known as "Book 3", was released on October 16, 2020.
 An interactive special, subtitled Happy Apocalypse to You, was released on April 6, 2021.